 Some links in this post may be affiliate links.
 We may get paid if you buy something or take an action after clicking one of these, but without addictional costs for you compared to direct buying.

 This tutorial will show you how to use the Raspberry PI Imager tool to prepare your Raspberry PI computer board for your projects.
-Please note that this tutorial will apply for all the Raspberry PI computer boards, as the Raspberry PI Pico is a microcontroller (not a computer) and this requires you to start from a different approach with First steps with Raspberry PI Pico for Beginners.
+Please note that this tutorial applies to all Raspberry PI computer boards, as the Raspberry PI Pico is a microcontroller (not a computer).
+Therefore, you should start with First steps with Raspberry PI Pico for Beginners.

-Every Raspberry Pi project always starts with OS installation by flashing the Micro-SD card.
+Every Raspberry Pi project starts with installing the Operating System by flashing the storage (usually a micro-SD card, but it can also be a different storage medium).
 There are several ways to flash an OS image for Raspberry Pis, as using Balena Etcher or Win32DiskImager.
-In 2022 the Raspberry PI company released its own Raspberry PI Imager to prepare micro SD cards.
+In 2022, the Raspberry PI company released its own Raspberry PI Imager to prepare the storage.

 Trying it is a must for Raspberry PI lovers.